eriche2016/eriche2016.github.io/_pages/about.md

 News
+- **[Apr.
+2025]**: One paper "CLIP-AdaM: Adapting Multi-view CLIP for Open-set 3D Object Retrieval" has been accepted to SIGIR 2025 Full Papers track.
+Congratulations to Liang Ma.
 - **[Mar.
 2025]**: One paper "Omni-AD: Learning to Reconstruct Global and Local Features for Multi-class Anomaly Detection" has been accepted to ICME 2025.
 Congratulations to Jiajie Quan.
 - **[Feb.
 2025]**: One paper "WeakMCN: Multi-task Collaborative Network for Weakly Supervised Referring Expression Comprehension and Segmentation" has been accepted to CVPR 2025.
 Congratulations to Silin cheng.
 - **[Nov.
 2024]**: Our work "Crops3D a diverse 3D crop dataset for realistic perception and segmentation toward agricultural applications" has been accepted to Scientific Data.
 Congratulations to Ruifang Zhai and Jianzhong Zhu.